fbpx For PhD fellows | The Oslo School of Architecture and Design

 The PhD thesis: template

-All PhD candidates at AHO are obliged to use AHO’s template for PhD theses.
-If you are writing an article-based thesis, you are obliged to use the template for the introduction (‘kappa’).
+It is optional to use AHO’s template for PhD theses.
 Published articles shall be printed in the same way as in the journal in question.

 You are responsible for ensuring that the thesis complies with the template.
 AHO will not cover any expenses for this.
 PhD candidates entitled to an annual amount, i.e. candidates appointed as research fellows at AHO, may use this amount for text editing and work with the template.